 An increasing number of applicants are applying to more than one specialty in medicine especially if the first choice specialty is very competitive.
 If you are applying to more than one specialty, even if there is disciplinary overlap between the two (for example family medicine and pediatrics), we advise you write a distinct specialty for each.
 Remember that a physician who practices the specialty you hope to join will most likely be reviewing your statement.
 He or she will definitely be able to determine if the personal statement illustrates a true understanding of the specialty.
 If you try to recycle an entire personal statement or parts of a personal statement for two specialties, there is a high likelihood the personal statement will communicate that you aren’t sincerely interested in that specialty or that you don’t really understand what the specialty is about.

-Part 7: Writing About Red Flags
+Part 7: Writing About Red Flags in your ERAS Personal Statement

 The personal statement is also the place to explain any red flags in your application, such as gaps in time or a leave of absence.
 When addressing any red flags, explain what happened succinctly.
 Be honest, don’t make excuses, and don’t dwell on the topic.
 Whenever possible, write about how you have matured or grown from the adversity or what you may have learned and how this benefits you.